MREYE-LUMC/ZOSPy/README.md

 ## About

+Fork for impelemnting a few new features:
+- OpticStudioSystem.LDE (Lens Data Editor) has methods .SurfaceByComment() and zos_lde.SurfaceByRegex() (see ZPL's SURC()).
-Wrapper around the [Ansys Zemax OpticStudio](https://www.zemax.com/pages/opticstudio) API that provides a more pythonic and intuitive way to interact with the [ZOS-API](https://www.zemax.com/blogs/free-tutorials/getting-started-with-zos-api) through python using a .NET connection.
+- Objects wrapping around Optic Studios Analysis windows FFT-MTF and FFT-MTF-Map with some properties to be used by pyplot Wrapper around the [Ansys Zemax OpticStudio](https://www.zemax.com/pages/opticstudio) API that provides a more pythonic and intuitive way to interact with the [ZOS-API](https://www.zemax.com/blogs/free-tutorials/getting-started-with-zos-api) through python using a .NET connection.
 It thereby allows you to do more